Lee County, Iowa

 Lee County is the southernmost county in the U.S. state of Iowa.
 As of the 2020 census, the population was 33,555.
-The county seats are Fort Madison and Keokuk.
-Lee County is part of the Fort Madison–Keokuk, IA-IL-MO Micropolitan Statistical Area.
+The county seats are Fort Madison and Keokuk: it is the only county in Iowa with more than one county seat.
+Lee County is part of the Fort Madison–Keokuk, IA–IL–MO Micropolitan Statistical Area.
 It was established in 1836.

 History

 Fort Madison dates to the War of 1812.
 Lee County was the location of the Half-Breed Tract, established by treaty in 1824.
 Allocations of land were made to American Indian descendants of European fathers and Indian mothers at this tract.
 Originally the land was to be held in common.
 Some who had an allocation lived in cities, where they hoped to make better livings.
 Lee County as a named entity was formed on December 7, 1836, under the jurisdiction of Wisconsin Territory.
 It would become a part of Iowa Territory when it was formed on July 4, 1838.
 Large-scale European-American settlement in the area began in 1839, after Congress allowed owners to sell land individually.
 Members of the Church of Jesus Christ of Latter-day Saints (LDS Church) under the direction of Brigham Young fled persecutions in Missouri to settle in Illinois and Iowa.
 Nauvoo, across the border in Hancock County, Illinois, became the main center of Latter-day Saints settlement, but there was also a Latter Day Saints stake organized in Lee County under the direction of John Smith, the uncle of Joseph Smith, land that was sold to them by Isaac Galland in 1839.

-Lee has two county seats — Fort Madison and Keokuk.
+Lee has two county seats—Fort Madison and Keokuk.
 The latter was established in 1847 when disagreements led to a second court jurisdiction.
 Lee County's population grew to about 19,000 in 1850, the first US census, to 37,000 per the 3rd census in 1870, peaking at 44,000 people in 1960.
 It has continuously decreased since and as of 2020, 33,555 people lived there, comparable to the years between 1860 and 1870.